mosne/mosne-dots/readme.txt

 == Copyright ==

-Dots WordPress Theme, (C) 2024 Mosne / Paolo Tesei Dots is distributed under the terms of the GNU GPL.
+Mosne Dots WordPress Theme, Copyright 2024 Mosne / Paolo Tesei Mosne Dots is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by